UPPMAX/R-python-julia-matlab-HPC/docs/matlab/slurmMatlab.rst

 .. exercise:: Run job settings

-   Do the job settings on HPC2N (kebnekaise)/UPPMAX (with no cluster, as said above)/LUNARC (cosmos R2023b).
+   Do the job settings on of:

+   - HPC2N: CLUSTER=kebnekaise
+   - UPPMAX: no CLUSTER, as said above - i.e. just c=parcluster;
+   - LUNARC: CLUSTER=cosmos R2023b

    Remember, the project-id is:

    - Rackham: naiss2024-22-1202